Facial Accident Care – Mandibular Fracture

 Jaw and bite problem:

 Supposedly, if the jaws are forwardly placed, after the required investigation procedure, the necessary jaw surgeries can be done.
 Various surgeries include.
-Jaw correction, lip correction, chin augmentation, nose correction etc. All you need to do is plan a little in advance and leave your worries aside.
+Jaw correction, lip correction, chin augmentation, nose correction, etc. All you need to do is plan a little in advance and leave your worries aside.

 Otoplasty or Surgery of the outer ear